wiredhikari/wiredhikari.github.io/content/minimint.md

 &emsp; Currently integration tests are carried out from a bash script and eventually we plan to port them to nix as well, so that everything moves to nix and we avoid redundancy.

 ### Nix-Build :
-&emsp; NIx-Builds -> Works on my machine, works in CI, works in production.
+&emsp; Nix-Builds -> Works on all machines, works in CI, works in production.
 Thats some superpowers of nix.
-We are using nix-build
-- to build minimint via nix
+We are using Nix-Build to build minimint with naersk.
-- tools we currently use in nix build
-- benefits of nix build
-####

 ### Niv
 &emsp; We need dependancy management to handle and upgrade toolchains with ease.`niv` simplifies adding and updating dependencies in Nix projects.
 It uses a single file, `nix/sources.json`, in which it stores the data necessary for fetching and updating the packages.
 We are currently using it for `naersk` and `nixpkgs`.

 ### Nix-Flakes :
-&emsp;Flakes allow you to specify your code's dependencies in a declarative way, simply by listing them inside a flake.nix.
-Each dependency gets then pinned, that is: its commit hash gets automatically stored into a file - named flake.lock - making it easy to, say, upgrade it
+&emsp; Flakes are a new feature in Nix ecosystem.
+They allow you to specify your code's dependencies in a declarative way, simply by listing them inside a flake.nix.
+Each dependency gets then pinned, that is: its commit hash gets automatically stored into a file - named flake.lock - making it easy to, say, upgrade it.
+It supports several architectures and also has support for M1 chip.
-&emsp;
-- benefits of flakes
-- how did we set it up
-- current condition
-- how to use it
-- comparing with other nix tools
-- added support for non linux things like mac

 ### Crane :
-- multi arches support
+&emsp; We are using Crane as a rust builder with Nix-Flakes.
+It is composible and split builds and tests into granular steps.
+Gate CI without burdening downstream consumers building from source.
+It is incremental and build your workspace dependencies just once, then quickly lint, build, and test changes to your project without slowing down.

 ### Cargo2Nix :

 &emsp; There aren't any stable rust builders in nix yet and so after testing all popular ones out there a.k.a cargo2nix, ceate2nix, naersk, crane, dream2nix; we narrowed them down to cargo2nix and crane.
-Cargo2nix doesn't support building -sys crates yet and crane isn't as good at caching as cargo2nix.
+Cargo2nix doesn't support building `sys` crates yet and crane isn't as good at caching as cargo2nix.
 So looking at the trade-off, we are using crane with flakes.
+I am working on fixing it upstream.

 ### Github Actions :
 &emsp; Currently I have setup a working CI that tests flakes, nix-build, nix-shell and does integrations tests.
 We wanted a stable rust builder which allows granular caching and also supports sys crates.

 ### Setting up cachix :
-&emsp;
-- benefits of cachix
-- how did we set it up
-- current condition
--
-#### Github actions powered by nix and cachix
-&emsp;
+&emsp; With Nix and Cachix we can cache any Nix build result.
+Nix can fetch a binary result instead of performing the build by looking up store hash in binary cache API.
+CI can build and cache developer environments for every project on every branch using binary caches.

 ### Docker Containers :
 &emsp; At this point in time docker is more widely used than nix and hence its easier for users to set it up and pull images.
 So we have setup `Dockerfile` to install minimint.
+We also have setup `Dockerfile.integrationtest` for doing integrations tests without installing nix.

 ## Nix module in nix-bitcoin for Minimint :
 &emsp;[Nix-Bitcoin](https://github.com/fort-nix/nix-bitcoin) is a set of nix modules for easily installing full-featured Bitcoin nodes with an emphasis on security.
 Having minimint in nix-bitcoin will help in easy integrations with `cln` and `bitcoind`.
 Users can rely on nix rather than setting everything up manually.